collab-tools/collab-dashboard/README.md

 ### Prerequisites

-Please set up [Collab](https://github.com/collab-tools/collab) before setting up the dashboard.
+* Please set up [Collab](https://github.com/collab-tools/collab) before setting up the dashboard.
 This will take care of the databases and various shared dependencies.
+* Use Node v8 to setup

 ### Development Setup